ShichengDai/5C22_Assignment3/README.md

 **Results**

-Here are all evaluation for every output.
-The input raw images here have complex background.
+Here is the evaluation for every output.
+The input raw images here have a complex background.
 In other to see if this program is robust for constant background situations, several other experiments are made.
 |      | Time_bayesian (sec) | Laplacian_MSE | Laplacian_PSNR | Bayesian_MSE | Bayesian_PSNR |
 |------|---------------------|---------------|----------------|--------------|---------------|
 | GT01 | 244.33              | 0.039039882   | 14.08491502    | 0.000797091  | 30.98492176   |